abrennec/sose20_cc2/02_build_process/readme.md

 ## openFrameworks Folder Structure

+We will review the folder structure by example and look into the following files more closely:

+- Makefile
 - addons.make
 - config.make
-- Makefile
+- Project files
-- project files in IDE
+- Source files

 ## The ofApp

-### Source code
+Every ofApp is by default comprised of three files

+- main.cpp -- This is the starting point for every C++ program!
-- header vs cpp files
+- ofApp.h -- The header file
-- functions
-- main
-- ofApp class
+- ofApp.cpp -- The definition file (also simply called Cpp file)

+### Header and Definition Files

 ![header_source_01](assets/header_cpp_01.png)
 *Source: https://www.learncpp.com/cpp-tutorial/header-files/*

 ![header_source_02](assets/header_cpp_02.png)
 *Source: https://www.learncpp.com/cpp-tutorial/header-files/*

-### Executable